 32 Factory Presets - 12 Leads, 8 Pads, 5 Plucks, 4 Basses and 2 Effects

 All sounds are directly from the JP-4c with no external effects used.

 This patch requires Native Instrument's Reaktor version 5.9.4 or later.
 Please refer to Reaktor's manual for further information.

 - JP-4c Reaktor Patch

-- An Analysis of the Super Saw Oscillator and its Relation to Pads within Trance Music (Research Project)
+- An Analysis of Roland's Super Saw Oscillator and its Relation to Pads within Trance Music (Research Project)

 - Read Me Guide